Christian Grahn

-Christian Grahn (born Arne Christian Jääskeläinen; 12 June 1978), known professionally by his stage name Chris Dangerous, is the drummer of Swedish rock band, The Hives.
+Arne Christian Jääskeläinen (born 12 June 1978), known professionally as Chris Dangerous, is a Swedish musician who is the drummer of the garage rock band The Hives.

 Biography

 Grahn began playing drums at age of nine.
-Growing up in Fagersta, Västmanland, Sweden, he played drums in a local band, Bad Dreams Always, a hardcore punk band.
+Growing up in Fagersta, Västmanland, he played drums in a local band, Bad Dreams Always, a hardcore punk band.
 Grahn's father was part of a Finnish cover band called The Sailors, which, according to Howlin' Pelle Almqvist, The Hives' frontman, was "The biggest guitar rock band in Finland at the time."
 Grahn's father also sang in a band called The Ventons.
 Grahn is of Finnish descent.